waridh/waridh.github.io/docs/_notes/ddca_risc-v/ch04_06_finite_state_machine.md

+---
+title: "DDCA: 04.06 Finite State Machines"
+topic: ddca
+---

-# 4.6 Finite State Machine
+## 4.6.0 Finite State Machines

 FSM requires a state register to track the state and two combinational logic block to move the machine into the next state and the output given the current state and input.

-HDLs model the state machine by splitting it into three part.
+HDLs model the state machine by splitting it into three part:

-1. The state register
+1. **The state register**
-2. The next state logic
+2. **The next state logic**
-3. The output logic
+3. **The output logic**

+### Divide by three finite state machine implemented on SystemVerilog

 ```SystemVerilog
 module divideby3FSM(